reboottime/Agentic-AI/ai-agents-architecture-python/module3/README.md

 - [x] 06.
 Advanced Agent Interaction
 - [x] 07.
 Providing Agentic AI Information About the World
   > Treat AI like a highly capable but completely uninformed intern who needs comprehensive context about your specific situation, systems, and goals to perform effectively.
-- [ ] 08.
+- [x] 08.
 Agent Interaction Architectures

 ## Recap of the Four Memory Sharing Patterns

 Each of these patterns serves a different purpose in agent collaboration:

-Message passing keeps interactions simple and focused Memory reflection helps agents learn from each other’s processes Memory handoff enables seamless continuation of complex tasks Selective memory sharing provides relevant context while reducing noise The choice of pattern depends on your specific needs:
+- Message passing keeps interactions simple and focused
+- Memory reflection helps agents learn from each other’s processes
+- Memory handoff enables seamless continuation of complex tasks
+- Selective memory sharing provides relevant context while reducing noise

+The choice of pattern depends on your specific needs:

-How much context does the second agent need?
+- How much context does the second agent need?
-Does the first agent need to understand the second agent’s process?
+- Does the first agent need to understand the second agent's process?
-Should the conversation history be preserved?
+- Should the conversation history be preserved?
-Is there sensitive information that should be filtered?
+- Is there sensitive information that should be filtered?
-By understanding these patterns, you can design agent interactions that effectively balance information sharing with task focus, leading to more efficient and capable multi-agent systems.